JiBrok/jibrok.github.io/_docs/time-in-status/timer-field-jql.md

 * **"field name" in searchByStopDate("condition", "date")** - Search for issues by the date when the timer was stopped.
 * **"field name" in searchByFailDate("condition", "date")** - Search for issues by the date when the timer was failed.

-* date - строка с датой в формате 'yyyy-MM-dd' or 'yyyy-MM-dd HH:mm'
+* date is a string with a date in the format 'yyyy-MM-dd' or 'yyyy-MM-dd HH: mm'
 * **Examples:**
-    * "First response" in searchByStartDate(">", "2021-01-01") - задачи у которых таймер запустился после "2021-01-01"
+  * "First response" in searchByStartDate (">", "2021-01-01") - tasks for which the timer started after "2021-01-01"

-* **"field name" in startInDateRange("date","date")** - Search for issues by the date when the timer was started (duration).
+* **"field name" in startInDateRange ("date", "date")** - Search for issues by the date when the timer was started (duration).
-* **"field name" in stopInDateRange("date","date")** - Search for issues by the date when the timer was stopped (duration).
+* **"field name" in stopInDateRange ("date", "date")** - Search for issues by the date when the timer was stopped (duration).
-* **"field name" in failInDateRange("date","date")** - Search for issues by the date when the timer was failed (duration).
+* **"field name" in failInDateRange ("date", "date")** - Search for issues by the date when the timer was failed (duration).

 * **Examples:**
-    * "First response" in failInDateRange("2020-01-01", "2021-01-01") - задачи у которых таймер превысил свое время в течении 2020-го года.
+  * "First response" in failInDateRange ("2020-01-01", "2021-01-01") - tasks whose timer has exceeded its time during 2020.

 ### "Timer field" in searchByCalendar(“calendarId”) ###